| | |

 Did you know that 1.
 Luffas are not sea sponges and 2.
 You can actually eat luffa sponges when they’re young?!
 I haven’t eaten them but they’re sure fun to grow!

-Luffa sponges doing very well in full sun, direct sow with a little bit of compost when you sow the seeds.
+Luffa sponges do very well in full sun, direct sow with a little bit of compost when you sow the seeds.
 These fun gourds can vine up to 30 feet long, so be sure to provide them space to grow.

 heat tolerant vegetables luffa sponges